this-is-angular/angular-guides/technical-writers-guide.md

 Passive: The article was written by me.
 Active: I wrote this article.

+# Summary

+* Short version of a text that only contains the main points.
+* The main aim of a summary is to sum up the main points.
+* An executive summary is at the beginning of a document.
+* A summary should also have a conclusion.

+# Conclusion

+* The end or finish of a chapter or text.
+* The purpose is to conclude the text smoothly.
+* Is at the end of a document.
+* Can include a summary of the main points.

 # The ending

 Next to the beginning this is the most important part.
 You should give almost as